Nine Rings C195

 “You mean…” He Yu’s expression shifted to one of sudden realization.
 “Impressive.
 Thinking that far ahead.
 If we look at it that way, we’re basically removing a major thorn from the Liu Family’s side.
 No matter what happens later, Yujingzi will owe us a favor.
 Xiao Yao, your cunning is starting to rival your grandfather’s.”

-“Shut up, stop talking nonsense.”
-I pushed him aside and prepared to help Lu Ayao.
+“Get lost, stop talking nonsense.”
+I shoved him aside and prepared to help Lu Ayao.

 Lu Ayao had already jumped down while I was mid-sentence.
 He reached out and hauled Qiao Sangui onto the first crossbeam.
-Even as he was being dangled by his collar, Qiao Sangui didn’t forget to bow to me with his hands clasped.
+Even as he was being dangled by his collar, Qiao Sangui didn’t forget to bow to me with clasped hands.
 “Thank you, Young Master, for letting bygones be bygones.
-Such magnanimity… you truly are a worthy Eight-Foot Dragon of this generation!”
+Such magnanimity… you truly are a worthy Eight-Foot Dragon[1] of our era!”

 “Keep your damn voice down!
-If you wake up that coffin full of serpents, we’re all dead!”
+If you wake up that coffin full of serpents, we’re all in for it!”
 He Yu hissed at him.

-Just as he spoke, a massive boom echoed from the stone doors of the tomb.
-Guangtou and his subordinate, A Dong, came charging in aggressively, each clutching a rock.
-As soon as they burst through the door, they roared, “Gan Ji!!
+Just as he spoke, a massive crash rattled the stone doors of the tomb.
+Guangtou and his subordinate, A Dong, came charging in aggressively, clutching rocks in their hands.
+The moment they burst through the door, they roared, “Gan Ji!!
 You Gan bastard!
 Release our Third Master right now!!”

-Qiao Sangui looked at the idiotic sight of them holding nothing but rocks and covered his face with his hand, seemingly dying of embarrassment.
+Seeing the embarrassing sight of them holding nothing but rocks, Qiao Sangui covered his face with a hand, looking ready to die of embarrassment.

 I glanced at He Yu.
 “How exactly did you tie them up?
 How did these two idiots get loose?”

-The words had barely left his mouth when we watched in horror as the two fools sprinted toward the half-opened casket.
+The words had barely left his mouth when we watched in horror as the two fools sprinted toward the half-opened coffin.

 “Boss, the coffin’s already half-open!
 Let’s grab some of the good stuff for ourselves!”
-A Dong said cheerfully, reaching out to shove the lid aside.
+A Dong said cheerfully, reaching out to push the lid open.

 Our hearts leaped into our throats.
-We screamed at him, “Don’t touch that coffin!”
+We shouted at him in unison, “Don’t touch that coffin!”

 Startled by our shouts, A Dong jerked back and slammed into the lid behind him.
-The heavy lid hit the floor with a thunderous thud, the Phoebe zhennan wood splitting in two.
+The massive lid hit the floor with a heavy thud, the golden-thread Phoebe zhennan wood splitting in two.
 Inside, something as thick as a man’s thigh twitched.
-Then, a head slowly rose from the coffin, its snake-like eyes glowing with an eerie green light.
+Then a head slowly rose from the coffin, its snake eyes glowing with an eerie green light.

 “That’s no serpent, that’s a python!”
-I was terrified by the creature’s size.
-I screamed at Guangtou and A Dong, “What are you two standing there for?
+Terrified by the creature’s size, I screamed at Guangtou and A Dong, “What are you two standing there for?
 Run!!”

-I threw myself off the second crossbeam, landing beside Lu Ayao.
-He was supporting Qiao Sangui with his left hand and used his right to steady me as I landed.
+I leaped down from the second crossbeam, landing beside Lu Ayao.
+He was supporting Qiao Sangui with his left hand and steadied me with his right so I didn’t lose my balance.

-Guangtou was relatively quick-witted; at my shout, he began scrambling toward us on all fours.
-On the other side, A Dong was so terrified by the black python emerging from the coffin that he tripped and fell headlong onto the stone steps.
-Blood poured from a gash on his head.
-He lay there paralyzed, unable to get up, his pants undoubtedly soiled.
+Guangtou was relatively quick-witted; the moment I shouted, he scrambled toward us on all fours.
+On the other side, A Dong was so terrified by the black python emerging from the coffin that he crashed headlong onto the stone steps, bleeding heavily from his head.
+He lay paralyzed on the ground, unable to crawl up, having undoubtedly soiled his pants.

-The black python slithered up behind him and instantly unhinged its massive jaws.
-It clamped down on his head and tossed him into the air.
+The black python slithered up behind him and opened its bloody, cavernous maw, clamping down on his head and flinging him into the air.

 It was the first time I had ever seen a snake eat a person.
 Blood splattered across the ground like a waterfall.
 Paralyzed by the sound of those piercing, agonizing screams, I froze.
 Lu Ayao suddenly gripped my shoulder, snapping me back to reality.
 I immediately looked down at Guangtou, who was desperately scrambling up a pillar, weeping and covered in snot and tears.